Vendicated/Vencord/src/plugins/userVoiceShow/README.md

 # User Voice Show

-Shows an indicator when a user is in a Voice Channel
+Shows an indicator when a user is in a Voice Channel.

 ![a preview of the indicator in the user profile](https://github.com/user-attachments/assets/48f825e4-fad5-40d7-bb4f-41d5e595aae0)